ninadsachania/e-healthcard/README.md

 }
 ```

-- `400 BAD REQUEST` if the request contains and unknown field
+- `400 BAD REQUEST` if the request contains an unknown field

 ```json
 {